Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 -   nslookup/dig—query name records for a given domain using a particular DNS resolver.
 Under Windows (nslookup) or Linux (nslookup/dig).
 An attacker may test a network to find out if the DNS service is misconfigured.
 A misconfigured DNS may allow a **zone transfer, which will give the attacker the complete records of every host in the domain, revealing a huge amount about the way the network is configured**.

 ![Screenshot shows "*** Can't list domain comptia.org: Query refused".](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/9882-1599771794985.png)
-## OTHER RECONNAISSANCE AND DISCOVERY TOOLS
+## OTHER [[reconnaissance]] AND DISCOVERY TOOLS

-There are hundreds of tools relevant to security assessments, network reconnaissance, vulnerability scanning, and penetration testing.
+There are hundreds of tools relevant to [[security assesment]]s, network [[reconnaissance]], vulnerability scanning, and penetration testing.
 Security distributions specialize in bundling these tools for Linux—notably KALI ([kali.org](https://www.kali.org/)) plus ParrotOS ([parrotlinux.org](https://parrotlinux.org/))—and Windows ([fireeye.com/blog/threat-research/2019/03/commando-vm-windows-offensive-distribution.html](https://www.fireeye.com/blog/threat-research/2019/03/commando-vm-windows-offensive-distribution.html)).

 ### theHarvester